 1543 – A Portuguese sailing vessel wrecks upon Bermuda’s reefs in a hurricane.
 It’s sailors survive for 60 days, during which time they construct a new vessel from the remains of the wrecked one.
 While on island, they carve their initials into a rock at Spittal Pond Nature Reserve, a historical landmark we call “Portuguese Rock”.

-July 28, 1609 – A hurricane is the cause for the wreck of the Sea Venture, an English ship bound for Jamestown, Virginia.
+July 28, 1609 – A hurricane is a cause for the wreck of the Sea Venture, an English ship bound for Jamestown, Virginia.
 The ship had battled for four days to stay afloat and on the fourth day, Admiral Sir George Somers spotted Bermuda and drives the ship into the reef deliberately to prevent her from sinking.
 All 150 passengers made it to shore safely.

-July 1612 – A hurricane destroys St. Peter’s Church
+July 1612 – A hurricane destroys St. Peter’s Church.

 November 1619 – Two hurricanes strike, sinking at least one ship, uprooting trees, ruining the entire winter corn crop and destroying a wooden watchtower.
 The two storms leave the island experiencing a food shortage.